Communication across Cultures in PracticeFotolia

 It’s Always More Complicated

-Of course, a national culture is not necessarily homogeneous.
+Any national culture is not necessarily homogeneous.
 It is not uniform throughout, and culture may not be the same everywhere in the country.
-There might be sub-cultures differing due to very strong regional or religious influences or due to immigrant populations mixing the two cultures they navigate daily.
+There might be sub-cultures differing due to strong regional or religious influences, or due to immigrants mixing the two cultures they navigate daily.